DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-UK-trainees.md

 The IRP is designed to help pay the relocation expenses of languages or physics teacher trainees moving to the UK.

-If you are eligible, you’ll receive a cash sum of £10,000 from DfE.
+If you are eligible, you’ll receive a cash sum of £10,000 from the Department for Education.
 You will not have to pay this money back and it can be spent in any way you wish.
 You can only receive the IRP once.

 #### Check your eligibility for the IRP